Music by Gregory Spears

 "One of the most accomplished new American operas" Read the review.

-"Music that breaths along with the story it tells" Read the review.
+"Music that breathes along with the story it tells" Read the review.

 The Toronto Star